 The corporation tax self-assessment return (CTSA) must be submitted to HMRC along with the accounts and tax computations, although it is possible to file all this information online through the HMRC website.
 The filing deadline for the CTSA return (plus accounts and tax computations) is normally 12 months from the end of the accounting period.
 If the return is late there are penalties as follows...

-HMRC generally have 9 months after a return is filed (or an amendment filed) to correct obvious errors such as arithmetic mistakes.
-The company can amend the return within 12 months of the filing date.
+HMRC has nine months from the date a company tax return is filed to correct obvious errors or omissions.
+Companies can amend their tax return within 12 months from the statutory filing date.

 Records must normally be kept in support of the return for 6 years from the end of the accounting period.
 The penalty for non-compliance can be as much as £3000 for each accounting period.